 Which has better design features?

-Bottom line: Bubble offers stronger design features. v0 isn’t built as a design-heavy tool, so while it allows for design through the code, and minimally, through the AI chat, Bubble provides a fully visual, drag-and-drop editor to give you complete design control.
+Bottom line: Bubble offers stronger design features. v0 isn’t built as a design-heavy tool, so while it allows for design through the code, and minimally, through the AI chat or some visual controls, Bubble provides a robust visual editor to give you complete design control without code.

 Mobile app development